Go card: Rollout

-The go card was launched throughout Brisbane in February 2008.
-The system covers an area of 10,000 km2 and is available on 2,200 buses; at 153 train stations, 24 ferry wharves and 19 light rail stops.

-The system continues to grow, with Cubic supplying ticketing equipment for the Gold Coast light rail system; the new rail line and stations at Springfield in Brisbane; and the extension of the ferry service to the Southern Moreton Bay Islands.
+In July 2003, the Queensland Government awarded the $134 million contract to design, build, operate and maintain the go card system to Cubic Corporation.

+In July 2006, Translink registered around 1,000 volunteers to test out the new go card equipment in Redcliffe.
+Translink installed the equipment on Hornibrook Bus Lines, Sunbus Sunshine Coast, and later Brisbane Transport buses.
+Translink also installed the equipment at Petrie, Sandgate, Brunswick Street, Central and Roma Street stations.

-The go card can be purchased and topped up at retail stores and Queensland rail stations.
-It can also be accessed by phone or online.
-During the launch, TransLink had staff on hand at rail stations and major bus interchanges to talk to passengers about go card and answer any questions.
+The go card was officially launched throughout South East Queensland in February 2008.
+During the launch, Translink had staff on hand at rail stations and major bus interchanges to talk to passengers and answer any questions.

-To encourage the use of the go card, from 4 August 2008 all go card trips received a minimum 20% discount off paper tickets.
-Regular users who travel more than 10 journeys within a week received an additional discount of 50% off the price of any extra journeys.
+On 4 August 2008, all go card fares received a discount of 20% compared to paper tickets.
+Regular users who traveled more than 10 journeys within a week received an additional discount of 50% off the price of any extra journeys.

-On 4 January 2010, to encourage the use of the go cards during 2010, TransLink gave away 400,000 free go cards loaded with $10 credit. go cards users also received off-peak discounts and automatic top-up.
+On 4 January 2010, Translink gave away 400,000 free go cards loaded with $10 credit.
+Users also received off-peak discounts and automatic top-up.

-Originally, TransLink had proposed to scrap paper-based ticketing entirely, but following controversy over this proposal single-trip paper tickets were retained, whilst other paper ticket formats (weekly, monthly, daily and off-peak) were abolished.
+Originally, Translink had proposed to scrap paper-based ticketing entirely.
+Following controversy over this proposal, single-trip paper tickets were retained whilst other paper ticket formats (daily, weekly, monthly, off-peak) were abolished.
 Apart from frequent user schemes, periodic ticketing formats have not been introduced for go card since its inception.

-As a further incentive, fare restructuring saw go card users offered substantial discounts in single fares over the price of paper tickets.
-In November 2015, Cubic was awarded a three-year contract extension until 2019.
+On 24 November 2015, Cubic was awarded a three-year contract extension until 2019.
+The system continued to grow, with Cubic supplying ticketing equipment for the Gold Coast light rail system; the new rail line and stations at Springfield in Brisbane; and the extension of the ferry service to the Southern Moreton Bay Islands.

-SEEQ Card
+SEEQ card

-In 2012, TransLink launched a new SEEQ Card targeting tourists.
-The SEEQ Card operates similarly to the go card, but includes:
+In 2012, Translink introduced the SEEQ card targeting tourists.

+The SEEQ card operated similarly to the go card, but included: